genintho/jamchamb.github.io/_posts/2018-06-09-animal-crossing-developer-mode.md

 10. A+B
 11. START

 It works!
+Attach a controller to the second port and enter the code, and the debug displays will show up.
+After that you can start pressing buttons on the second (or even third) controller to start doing things.

 This combo will work without patching the version number of the game.
 You can even use this on a regular retail copy of the game without any cheat tools or console mods.
 Entering the combo a second time turns the zuru mode back off.